Six operations formalism for generalized operads: Examples.

 There is a morphism of Feynman categories $\phi\colon\fcdi\to\fccyc$ from the Feynman category encoding dioperads to the Feynman category encoding cyclic operads.
 On objects and morphisms one forgets directions using the morphism $S_n\times S_m \to S_{n+m}$ given by `in then out'.
 The morphism $\phi$ is neither proper nor co-proper and in this example, all four functors $(L,R,R^!,L^!)$ are distinct.
 The question of precisely how cyclic operads and dioperads are related was asked in \cite{Gan}, and we submit the results of this subsection as an answer to this question.

 \begin{lemma} The morphism $\phi\colon \fcdi\to\fccyc$ is admissible, quadratic preserving, and exact. \end{lemma} \begin{proof} Admissible follows from the graph description of morphisms.
-In particular, a morphism in $\fccyc$ along with a chosen preimage of the source and target is a flag directed tree, meaning each flag (half edge) is directed, but the two directions on an edge needn't be compatible.
-There is at most one compatible (edge) directed tree, hence $\phi$ is faithful.
+In particular, a generating morphism $f\in Hom_\fccyc(\phi(X),\phi(v))$, along with a choice of preimages $X$ and $v$, specifies a {\it flag directed tree}, meaning each flag (half edge) is directed, but the two directions on an edge needn't be compatible.
+If the flag directions are compatible for each edge, then the tree is directed, and so there exists a unique $f^\prime\in Hom_\fcdi(X,v)$ with $\phi(f^\prime)=f$.
+If the flag directions are not compatible then such an $f^\prime$ does not exist.
+Thus $\phi\colon Hom_\fcdi(X,v)\to Hom_\fccyc(\phi(X),\phi(v))$ is injective and so $\phi$ is faithful.
 The factorization axioms follow from the fact that the decomposition of a flag directed tree is flag directed.
-Quadratic preserving follows from the description of $\beta\colon F_dr \Rightarrow R F_c$ as `forgetting directions', meaning edge directions.
+Right quadratic preserving follows from the description of $\beta\colon F_dr \Rightarrow R F_c$ as `forgetting directions', meaning edge directions.
 The kernel of $\beta$ is generated in weight $1$, by the difference of ways to direct a one edged tree.
+Left quadratic preserving follows from the fact that any flag directed tree which is not directed can be assembled starting with a non-directed edge.
 Exactness can be seen by exhibiting $L$ as a colimit over a category which is a disjoint union of filtered categories, by contracting those edges in a flag directed tree which are compatibly directed. \end{proof}

 \begin{corollary} If $\op{P}$ is a Koszul dioperad, then $L(\op{P})$ and $L^!(\op{P})$ are Koszul cyclic operads. \end{corollary}

 The natural transformation $\sigma$ (see Proposition $\ref{quad}$) can be described as follows.
 For an $S^+$-module $E$, define